myles-block/ProjectOrion/README.md

 ### App Evaluation
 - **Category:** Informational/Shopping
 - **Mobile:** Mobile first experience
-- **Story:**
-  * Jack, an avid audiophile, checks Orion to see what headphones are out and decides when to buy a new pair
-  * Jill uses Orion as an introductory into the smartwatch ecosystem (deciding which smartwatch is the best fit for her) to aid her fitness endeavors
-  * Jason being the tech savy person he is uses Orion to stay up to date on what tech items are out on the market
+- **Story:** Displays current tech for the user in manner that shows them what is avalible, what to purchase, and background information.
-- **Market:** People who use tech daily or are interested in buying tech items, young or old
+- **Market:** Any individual interested or shop for tech
-- **Habit:** Could be used daily based on personal preference
+- **Habit:** This app can be used often or unoften daily based on the user's personal preference and involvement in tech.
-- **Scope:** Inital focus on displaying tech items that are categorized respectively
+- **Scope:** Inital focus on displaying tech items that are categorized respectively, then to adding articles and reviews into a feed.
+Large potential for being truly a one stop shop for tech.

 ## Product Spec